-This Policy reflects the school's values, ethos and aims, in that it seeks to educate young people and to nurture their talents and potential so that each one may become a confident, responsible and useful member of society.
+- This Policy reflects the School's values, ethos and aims, in that it seeks to educate young people and to nurture their talents and potential so that each one may become a confident, responsible and useful member of society.
 It also seeks to send a clear moral message to pupils that drugs are dangerous and involvement with drugs is wrong.
 Radnor House Sevenoaks considers that the use of drugs is likely to undermine a pupil's health, safety, independence, opportunities and respect for the law.
-The use of drugs will also damage the integrity of the school community by exposing other pupils to temptation and to the risk of criminal proceedings.
-We strongly and actively discourage the use of drugs and a drugs 'culture', as follows:

-A continuing and progressive programme of education about drugs (including their effects and dangers, and details of the law concerning drugs) is maintained throughout the school, both as part of the PSHEE programme and as part of the academic curriculum.

-No pupil (or parent) at Radnor House Sevenoaks may bring illegal drugs on to school premises or use them during approved school activities, e.g. sports fixtures, day and residential trips, DofE expeditions, etc. Every complaint or report of involvement with drugs and substances will be followed up and investigated.
-The School reserves the right to inform the Police or any other external agency as appropriate.

-A pupil found to have supplied or used or been in possession of drugs or other illegal substances is likely to be excluded permanently from school, regardless of whether or not the pupil is about to take public examinations.
-If a pupil is in the company of another pupil or pupils who are caught using an illegal drug (or any substance that contravenes this policy), the school reserves the right to deal with the matter as a breach of school discipline.
+The use of drugs will also damage the integrity of the School community by exposing other pupils to temptation and to the risk of criminal proceedings.
+We strongly and actively discourage the use of drugs and a drugs 'culture', as follows: - A continuing and progressive programme of education about drugs (including their effects and dangers, and details of the law concerning drugs) is maintained throughout the School, both as part of the PSHEE programme and as part of the academic curriculum. - No pupil (or parent) at the School may bring illegal drugs onto School premises or use them during approved School activities, e.g. sports fixtures, day and residential trips, DofE expeditions, etc. Every complaint or report of involvement with drugs and substances will be followed up and investigated.
+The School reserves the right to inform the Police or any other external agency as appropriate. - A pupil found to have supplied or used or been in possession of drugs or other illegal substances is likely to be excluded permanently from School, regardless of whether or not the pupil is about to take public examinations.
+If a pupil is in the company of another pupil or pupils who are caught using an illegal drug (or any substance that contravenes this policy), the School reserves the right to deal with the matter as a breach of School discipline.

-If any pupil comes to a member of staff for help or advice over drugs, the school will do its best to respond sympathetically.
-At the same time, the school's prime duty is to protect other pupils and the reputation of the school.
+If any pupil comes to a member of staff for help or advice over drugs, the School will do its best to respond sympathetically.
+At the same time, the School's prime duty is to protect other pupils and the reputation of the School.
 No one has the right to conceal evidence that the law is being broken.
-Safeguarding protocols will be implemented and may involving external agencies including the police.
+Safeguarding protocols will be implemented and may involve external agencies including the police.

-1.3 Aims
+4. Aims

-- To reinforce and safeguard the health, safety and welfare of each pupil and of the school community; - To ensure legal compliance where it is unlawful for any person to possess, use, supply or sell controlled drugs; - To provide pupils with accurate information about drugs and other harmful substances and to make them aware of the consequences of drugs and substance misuse; - To promote a healthy lifestyle through informed judgements; - To help develop the moral courage to reject peer group pressures which may lead to experimentation with, and thereby use of, drugs; - To actively discourage the use of drugs and to treat cases of drugs usage by pupils as serious misconduct, which will be investigated and which, if proven, will result in serious sanctions being imposed; - To ensure that all staff, both teaching and support staff, are fully aware of the school's policy towards drugs and that they have received appropriate training and guidance to help them to implement the policy in a consistent manner.
+- 4.1 to reinforce and safeguard the health, safety and welfare of each pupil and of the School community; - to ensure legal compliance where it is unlawful for any person to possess, use, supply or sell controlled drugs; - to provide pupils with accurate information about drugs and other harmful substances and to make them aware of the consequences of drugs and substance misuse; - 4.4 to promote a healthy lifestyle through informed judgements; - to help develop the moral courage to reject peer group pressures which may lead to experimentation with, and thereby use of, drugs; - 4.6 to actively discourage the use of drugs and to treat cases of drugs usage by pupils as serious misconduct, which will be investigated and which, if proven, will result in serious sanctions being imposed; - 4.7 to ensure that all staff, both teaching and support staff, are fully aware of the School's policy towards drugs and that they have received appropriate training and guidance to help them to implement the policy in a consistent manner.

-1.4 Implementation
+5. Implementation